 The external capsule is a layer of white matter between the claustrum and the striatum.
 Be careful not to confuse it with the extreme capsule we saw earlier as the external capsule contains cortical association fibers which are fibers which connect different parts in the same hemisphere.

-The lentiform nucleus comprises of two different nuclei – the putamen laterally and the globus pallidus medially.
+So again, the lentiform nucleus comprises of two different nuclei – the putamen laterally and the globus pallidus medially.
 And if we look closely, we can actually see the three areas of gray matter separated from each other only by a thin white matter laminae.
 Don’t be confused by that as the two innermost regions of gray matter can be considered as portions of a bigger nucleus.

 The innermost segments of the lentiform nucleus is known as the globus pallidus which literally means “pale sphere”, and while it may be difficult to imagine why this structure came to be called a sphere, it’s easy to remember the pale part of the name since if you look at it on a gross horizontal section, it’s actually a lot paler in color compared to the putamen or the caudate nucleus.
-The globus pallidus is also part of the basal ganglia and as such you can also imagine it plays a role in the motor regulation and control.
+The globus pallidus is also part of the corpus striatum and as such you can also imagine it plays a role in the motor regulation and control.

 So, let’s move a little bit medially now.
 The structure highlighted in this image is the internal capsule, and this is a very important structure of the central nervous system as it contains many ascending and descending pathways.
 And as you can see, the internal capsule encapsulates the medial side of the lentiform nucleus.
 The internal capsule has two limbs.
 The anterior limb contains descending fibers originating from the frontal cortex and heading downwards to the pons.
 These are known as frontopontine fibers.
 It also contains thalamocortical fibers – that is, fibers that originate in the thalamus and ascend towards the cortex.